nils-schween/multipole-conv/README.md

 ## Compilation

 The `multipole-conv` tool needs an additional library to be compiled, namely the `boost` library.
-This library is contained in the packages repositories of must Linux distributions.
+This library is contained in the repositories of most Linux distributions.
 In case, you have not installed it yet, you can install it with the following commands:

 Ubuntu/Debian

 ```shell
 sudo apt-get install libboost-all-dev
 ```

 Arch Linux/Manjaro

 ```shell
 sudo pacman -Syu boost
 ```

-In a next step clone the repository and call CMake and make, i.e.
+In a next step, clone the repository and call CMake and make, i.e.

 ```shell
 git clone https://github.com/nils-schween/multipole-conv.git
 cd multipole-conv